aminbiography/The-Bits-and-Bytes-of-Computer-Networking/Projects/Network-Architecture-Strengthening-for-On-Premises-&-Remote-Users-README.md

 * Configure DNS services so users can access websites by name (example: **google.com**).
 * Resolve issues where websites do not open by domain name, but work by IP address.

-**DNS:** **DNS (Domain Name System)** exists on the network service/server that translates domain names into IP addresses so devices can access websites and services correctly.
+**DNS (Domain Name System)** exists on the network service/server that translates domain names into IP addresses so devices can access websites and services correctly.

 **DNS commonly exists on:**